Where can I find information or a ranger when I arrive?

 Campfires are allowed only in the fire rings provided in developed campgrounds.
 Fire are not allowed in the backcountry.

 Where can I get firewood?

-You are allowed to collect dead and downed firewood or purchase firewood at the Manzanita Lake Camper Store for use in developed campground fire rings.
+You are allowed to collect dead and downed firewood or purchase firewood at the Manzanita Lake Camper Store or Kohm Yah-mah-nee Visitor Center for use in developed campground fire rings.

 How do I get a wilderness permit to camp in the backcountry?

 Wilderness permits can be obtained at the park, advance reservations are not required.
-Permits can also be requested in advance.
-Please look at the regulations and requirements for camping in the wilderness and to obtain a permit in advance through the mail.
+Please look at the regulations and requirements for camping in the wilderness.
 Permits are free of charge.
 Wilderness permit applications and information.

 Are bears a problem in the backcountry?

 Due to the vigilance of our visitors we do not currently have problem bears in the backcountry.
 However, this can quickly change with the negligence of just one visitor.
 Be sure to properly store food and scented items out of bears' reach with rope for hanging, or in a canister.
 At this time the park does not rent canisters.
 Download the bear safety bulletin.